 Critical Theory Certificate Program Requirements

-To participate in the certificate program:
+How to participate in the critical theory certificate program?

-- Critical Theory and Literary Studies.
-Poststructuralism, cultural studies, and postcolonial theory in literary analysis and theory.
-The influence of psychoanalysis, Marxism, structuralism, semiotics, and post-structuralist thought on contemporary textual analysis.
-Cultural critique and context-centered methodologies.
+- Critical Theory and Literary Studies: Poststructuralism, cultural studies, and postcolonial theory in literary analysis and theory; the influence of psychoanalysis, Marxism, structuralism, semiotics, and post-structuralist thought on contemporary textual analysis; cultural critique and context-centered methodologies.

-- Critical Theory and Philosophy.
-Themes may include the origins of critical theory in Kant, Hegel, Marx, and Nietzsche; the contemporary re-emergence of critical theory in the work of the Frankfurt School; and/or the poststructuralist thinkers such as Derrida and Nancy.
+- Critical Theory and Philosophy: Themes may include the origins of critical theory in Kant, Hegel, Marx, and Nietzsche; the contemporary re-emergence of critical theory in the work of the Frankfurt School; and/or the poststructuralist thinkers such as Derrida and Nancy.

-- Critical Theory and the Study of Politics.
-The concepts of progress and power in politics and in the study of politics: the sources of modern political critique in the Frankfurt School and phenomenology; the critique of positivism in the social sciences; the critique of sovereignty, identity, and race; empire and post-colonial politics.
+- Critical Theory and the Study of Politics: The concepts of progress and power in politics and in the study of politics; the sources of modern political critique in the Frankfurt School and phenomenology; the critique of positivism in the social sciences; the critique of sovereignty, identity, and race; empire and post-colonial politics.

-Remaining Courses (three):
+Remaining Courses (3):

 - Chosen from the list of approved courses.

 We welcome requests to count a course that is not on the list.
 Please send your request to firstname.lastname@example.org.
 In the request, please provide the course number/title, description, syllabus (if available), and any other helpful information about the course as it relates to critical theory content.